georgiaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 How To Find An Inmate In Georgia?

-To find an inmate in any of Georgia’s 159 counties, a requestor may use online search platforms provided by several Sheriff’s Offices in the state’s counties.
+To find an inmate in any of Georgia’s 159 counties, a requester may use online search platforms provided by several Sheriff’s Offices in the state’s counties.
 For example, Clayton County provides these records online through its Inmate Search tool.
 Using this tool, interested persons may search for an inmate’s record by name or by booking date.
 The name search requires the inmate’s last name and an optional first name.

 Note that the name search only shows active inmates.
 Requestors may also search for inmate records by booking date.
 The search tool allows persons to find records for inmates booked in the last 48 hours, 14 days, and 31 days.